 - Elizabeth Anstie (b 1766 died in 1802 in Castle Cary as ‘Ansty’);

 - John Anstie (b 1768 – see below);

 - Richard Ansty (b 1778 baptised 1780 aged 2);

 - Thomas Ansty (b 1780, married Ann Broderip in 1801 in Castle Cary and they had a son Thomas Anstey born in 1803 in Shepton Mallet);

-William Anstey (b 1796 in Ansford) married Hannah Carrige? (b c1813 in Walton, Suffolk) in about 1820; they had three children in Ipswich, then the family returned to Seaton in Devon in about 1830 where they had another four children (it is also possible they had a son in Illogan, Cornwall).
-After William Anstey died in Seaton, Devon in 1847, his wife Hannah remarried to Edward Johnson in Stepney, London in early 1851 and the family had moved to Shadwell in Middlesex by the 1851 Census.
+William Anstey (b 1796 in Ansford to John Anstie and Virtue Francis) married Hannah Carrige? (b c1813 in Walton, Suffolk) in c1820; they had three children in Ipswich, then the family returned to Seaton in Devon in about 1830 where they had another four children (it is also possible they had a son in Illogan, Cornwall).
 William Anstey and Hannah‘s children were:

 - Sarah Anstey (b 1820 Ipswich?);

 - John Anstey (b 1825 Ipswich or possibly Illogen, Cornwall);